jrchac/Exploratory-Data-Analysis/README.md

 **Data Set Source:** https://www.kaggle.com/datasets/arashnic/fitbit?select=mturkfitbit_export_4.12.16-5.12.16

-**1. About the Project:**

-- Summary of the project objectives and questions to be investigated.
-- Identification of relevant datasets from Fitbit.
+**1. Project Overview:**

-- Proposal of research questions related to activity, calorie burn, exercise duration, and sleep duration.
+The project aims to analyze Fitbit data to explore various health-related questions, including activity patterns, calorie burn, exercise duration, and sleep quality.

 **2. Data Exploration and Statistics:**

-- Selection of datasets for analysis including daily activity, daily calories, daily intensities, daily steps, hourly steps, and sleep day.
+Selected datasets from Fitbit include daily activity, calorie burn, steps taken, and sleep data.
-- Proposed research questions including analysis of activity levels during different hours of the day and days of the week, the relationship between steps and calorie burn, the impact of exercise duration on calorie burn, exercise duration on sleep duration, and exercise duration on time spent in bed without sleeping.
+Research questions are proposed, such as identifying the most active hours and days of the week, exploring the relationship between steps and calorie burn, and investigating the impact of exercise duration on sleep quality.
-- Detailed statistical analysis including scatter plots, correlation coefficients, and p-values to answer each research question.
+Statistical analysis includes histograms, scatter plots, correlation coefficients, and hypothesis tests to answer these questions.

-**3. Machine Learning Models:**
+**3. Regression Models:**

-- Investigation of how being active affects participants' sleep duration.
-- Pre-processing steps including merging datasets, dropping irrelevant features, and dividing data into categories.
-- Selection of relevant predictors and target variables.
-- Building and evaluation of regression models including Linear Regression, SGDRegressor, Lasso, and Ridge.
+Regression analysis is conducted to examine how activity levels influence sleep duration.
+Data preprocessing involves merging datasets, selecting predictors, and categorizing data based on activity levels and sleep patterns.
-- Analysis of coefficients of determination (R^2) and root mean squared error (RMSE) to evaluate model performance.
+Various regression models are evaluated using metrics like coefficient of determination (R^2) and root mean squared error (RMSE) to determine the best model for predicting sleep duration based on activity levels.

-**4. Discussion:**
+**4. Discussion and Recommendations:**

-- Evaluation of data quality and consistency.
+Discussion revolves around the quality and consistency of Fitbit data, highlighting the need for improvements such as increasing sample size and ensuring data consistency.
-- Suggestions for improvements including increasing sample size, ensuring data consistency, and implementing experimental manipulations for causal inference.
+Recommendations for future research include implementing experimental manipulations for causal inference and addressing limitations like missing data points and potential confounding factors.
-- Overall, the report presents a comprehensive analysis of Fitbit data to investigate the relationship between activity levels and various health metrics such as calorie burn, exercise duration, and sleep duration.
-It provides insights into statistical findings and suggests areas for further research and improvements in data collection and analysis.
+In summary, the analysis delves into Fitbit data to explore the relationship between activity levels and various health metrics, providing insights and recommendations for future research.